Les Misérables (musical): Background

-Initial reception; milestones
+Reception and milestones

 Critical reviews for Les Misérables were initially negative.
 At the opening of the London production, The Sunday Telegraphs Francis King described the musical as "a lurid Victorian melodrama produced with Victorian lavishness", and Michael Ratcliffe of The Observer considered the show "a witless and synthetic entertainment", while literary scholars condemned the project for converting classic literature into a musical.
-Irving Wardle of The Times, however, thought the musical's book was a bold and ingenious abridgement of Hugo's plot.
-Public opinion differed: the box office received record orders.
+Irving Wardle of The Times dissented, calling the musical's book a bold and ingenious abridgement of Hugo's plot.
+Public opinion differed from the critical consensus: the box office received record orders.
 The three-month engagement sold out, and reviews improved.
-The London production has played over 15,000 performances, making it the second longest-running musical in the world after The Fantasticks, the second longest-running West End show after The Mousetrap, and the longest-running musical in the West End.
+The show placed first in a BBC Radio 2 listener poll of Britain's "Number One Essential Musicals" in 2005, receiving more than forty percent of the votes.
 On 3 October 2010, the show celebrated its 25th anniversary with three productions running in London: the original production at the Queen's Theatre; the 25th Anniversary touring production at the Barbican Centre; and a concert at London's O2 Arena.
+The London production has played more than 16,000 performances and is the second longest-running musical in the world after The Fantasticks, the second longest-running West End show after The Mousetrap.

 The first Broadway production opened on 12 March 1987 and ran until 18 May 2003, closing after 6,680 performances.
 At the time of its closing, it was the second-longest-running musical in Broadway history.
-As of 2022, it remains the sixth longest-running Broadway show.
 The show was nominated for 12 Tony Awards, winning eight, including Best Musical and Best Original Score.

-Subsequently, numerous tours and international and regional productions have been staged, as well as concert and broadcast productions.
-Several recordings have also been made.
-Broadway revivals played from 2006 to 2008 and 2014 to 2016.
-The show placed first in a BBC Radio 2 listener poll of Britain's "Number One Essential Musicals" in 2005, receiving more than forty percent of the votes.
-A film version directed by Tom Hooper was released at in 2012 to generally positive reviews; it won three Academy Awards and was nominated for five more, including Best Picture.